 Before you purchase a car or start driving, it’s important to ask: what do you need for car insurance?
 Whether you’re looking for car insurance coverage for the first time or looking to switch providers, this article will explain everything you need to know.

 Shopping around for an auto insurance policy will help you find the best deals.
-Check out our review of the top car insurance companies to see which is best for you when it comes to coverage options, cost, customer service, and more.
-Enter your zip code below to compare free, personalized quotes.
+Check out our review of the best car insurance companies to see which is best for you when it comes to coverage options, cost, customer service, and more.
+Use the zip code tool above to compare free, personalized quotes.

 What Do You Need For Car Insurance?

 To start a new car insurance policy, you’ll need to provide the following:

 - Supplemental information to qualify for discounts

 Starting a car insurance policy does not have to be intimidating.
 As long as you are ready with all the information you need, the provider’s customer service agents will be there to support you and answer any questions you have.